By Ekemelu Nnoli

 afford myself a fresher look at things or perhaps take a more revolutionary

-approach on the subject matter, than others that have been on the scene for
+approach to the subject matter than others that have been on the scene for

 longer and have possibly gotten accustomed to and accepted the status quo.